Beginning the Day

 The drive north of Santa Barbara was a bit dull.
 You leave the coast and pass by a number of unremarkable towns, each of which seemingly has its own bizarre claim to fame.
-San Luis Obispo was home to the first ever motel.
+San Luis Obispo was home to the first-ever motel.
 Gilroy is the world’s garlic capital ( and you can smell it as you drive past ).
-San Simeon is home to the Hearst Castle ( www.hearstcastle.com ), which is apparently California’s second busiest tourist attraction.
+San Simeon is home to the Hearst Castle ( www.hearstcastle.org ), which is apparently California’s second busiest tourist attraction.

 We stopped at Hearst Castle for a little look around, but once we saw the entry prices we decided not to bother.
 It’s quite expensive to get into, and I don’t think either of us was that interested anyway.
 So we just had a very expensive cup of bad coffee in the main visitor centre, and then returned to the car.

 The Famous Bit